raregem1/alx-system_engineering-devops/0x01-shell_permissions/README.md

-the sript adds execute permission to the owner of the file hello
+adds execute permissions to the owner and group owner and read permission to the other user of the file hello